John McCausland: Death and legacy

 McCausland died at his farm, "Grape Hill", in Pliny, near Point Pleasant, West Virginia, on January 22, 1927, the last fully confirmed Confederate general to die.
 McCausland is buried in the Smith family cemetery in Henderson, West Virginia.

-Eight years after his death, McCausland's son, Sam McCausland, shot and killed World War I Medal of Honor recipient Chester H. West, who was working for Sam as a farmhand, over what may have been a fight over Gen. John McCausland's gun.
+Eight years after his death, McCausland's son, Sam, shot and killed World War I Medal of Honor recipient Chester H. West, who was working for Sam as a farmhand, over what may have been a fight over Gen. John McCausland's gun.
 Sam was convicted of second-degree murder.

 Much of General McCausland's former farm was acquired by the State of West Virginia in 1981, and initially operated as John McCausland Memorial Farm.
 The living history museum (many of the 32 buildings moved from other areas) is now known as Smithland Farm.
 McCausland descendants still farm nearby.
 A documentary was commissioned by the West Virginia Department of Transportation as part of a mitigation to use McCausland Family property for its development of U.S. Route 35.
 The film, The Legacy of the Land, is part of the PBS library and is told in two parts.
 Part one, The Legacy, explores General McCausland's Civil War history, along with that of Native Americans, the Battle of Point Pleasant, and other notable figures from the Kanawha Valley and part two, The Land, meets up with the modern day McCauslands and other farmers in the region to discuss the history and its impact upon their agricultural pursuits.
 It is narrated by actor Chris Sarandon, who is also from West Virginia.

 The tiling method used by Gen. McCausland was abandoned in another part of the farm which became the McClintic Wildlife Management Area.